rolljee/node-api-boilerplate/README.md

 ## deps

 * express - web server
-* pm2 - used for deployment
+* pm2 - use for deployment
-* nodemon - restart server when changes happen
+* babel use for transpiling

-* babel - use for transpiling
+* eslint  use check the code format
-* eslint to check the code format
+* prettier use for formating the code
-* prettier - use for formating the code
+* nodemon use to restart server when changes happen